 Hourly workers are considered at-will employees.
 That is, both the worker and the employer can change the relationship at any time, with or without notice.
 Hourly employees typically do not have employment contracts, but some hourly workers have union contracts.
 If an employer is in financial difficulty, it might reduce wages or lay off hourly workers.

 Of course, there are exceptions to the at-will employment doctrine.
 Employers can't discriminate against workers, or fire for whistleblowing or a number of protected activities.

 Overtime is a big dividing line between hourly and salaried workers.
 Hourly employees work in the types of jobs that classify them as non-exempt.
 That is, they are not exempt from overtime, and employers must pay overtime to hourly workers.

 The Fair Labor Standards Act (federal law) says that employers must pay hourly workers overtime if they work more than 40 hours in a workweek, and the overtime rate must be at least 1 and 1/2 times the normal hourly rate.
 Some employers choose to pay additional overtime at higher rates for work on holidays, for example, but this is not required by federal law.

+For the most part, hourly employees are non-exempt, as discussed above.
 That is, they are eligible for overtime pay.
 Certain employees are considered exempt from overtime because of the types of jobs they do - executive, managerial, professional.

 In many businesses, hourly employees and salaried employees are not only paid differently but they may receive different types of employee benefits.
 For example, hourly employees may not be eligible for the same paid time off (sick pay, holidays, vacations) as salaried employees.
 Federal law does not require employers to pay for time off or for rest breaks.